 Following the conclusion of a qualification process where 190 teams were narrowed down to 24, the eagerly anticipated FIFA eClub World Cup 2020™ gets under way on Friday 7 February in Milan, Italy.

 The pinnacle event of club team-based competitive FIFA sees the planet’s leading sides vie for global glory in a unique 1v1 and 2v2 format, where a total of 100,000 USD and essential Global Series points on the Road to the FIFA eWorld Cup™ 2020 will also be up for grabs.

-FIFA.com takes a look at a mouth-watering Group C, featuring a number of heavyweights and pre-tournament favourites, as six teams battle for four Round of 16 berths.
+FIFA.com takes a look at a tightly contested Group D, which promises to produce many intriguing battles in Milan, as six teams battle for four Round of 16 berths.

 - Nationality: England | England

 Manchester City are no strangers to the eClub World Cup.
 By returning to the tournament for a third time, they equal the record set by two-time champions Brondby for the most participations.